 Tip 3: Music is your friend when you’re new to direct sales

-When you’re new to party plan or direct selling, it may be hard for you to set the atmosphere.
-By playing some music you set the mood immediately and it helps to make you look professional.
+When you’re new to a party plan or direct selling, it may be hard to set the atmosphere.
+By playing some music, you set the mood immediately, and it helps to make you look professional.

 You can play spa-style music or perhaps something upbeat and motivational.

-Make sure it’s not too loud though, you don’t want guests or yourself to have to shout over it!
+Make sure it’s not too loud, though.
+You don’t want guests or yourself to shout over it!

 Tip 4: Use people’s names

-You can use name tags for the guests or use these strategies to remember people’s names.
-By using names you show that you’re interested and that you care.
+You can use name tags for the guests or these strategies to remember people’s names.
+By using names, you show that you’re interested and that you care.